Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer

-The flip-chip devices that we patterned with NbN, NbN/Au, or Nb/Au as the UBM layer were fully superconducting at millikelvin temperatures (\fref{fig:6} (a)) and thus are useful devices for making superconducting flip-chip-based interconnects.
-In contrast, the non-passivated Nb-based flip chip showed a finite resistance of some tens of ohm at millikelvin temperatures, which we attribute to the presence of the native oxide layer on top of Nb (see \fref{fig:4}(e)).
+Having characterized the UBM thin films, we then assembled flip-chip devices as described earlier. \fref{fig:6}(a) shows the measured voltage and calculated resistance of the flip-chip devices as a function of temperature.
+The flip-chip devices that we patterned with NbN, NbN/Au, or Nb/Au as the UBM layer were fully superconducting at millikelvin temperatures and are thus useful devices for making superconducting flip-chip-based interconnects.
+In contrast, the non-passivated Nb-based flip-chip device showed a finite resistance of some Ohm at millikelvin temperatures.
 Thus, in the following, we will focus on discussing the functioning NbN, NbN/Au, and Nb/Au-based flip-chip devices.